How To Force A Narcissistic Breakdown (Stages of Collapse)

 Final Words

-Narcissism is a mental disorder that has roots in both genetics and environment.
+Narcissism is a personality disorder that has roots in both genetics and environment.
+An untreated person with narcissistic personality disorder (NPD) is a social burden.

 Narcissists can be of six different types, and some of them are too dangerous and will hurt you badly if you try to change them.